JoeHossam/elfarouk-task/README.md

 3. Navigate to the project folder by running `cd .\elfarouk-task\`
 4. Create a new database from the file attached `elfarouk-task.sql`
     > **_NOTE:_** make sure the database runs on port 3306 or simply change it in the .env file.
-5. Run `composer install`, to install all the required packages for this project
+5. Run `composer update`, to install all the required packages for this project
+    > **_NOTE:_** make sure you have gd extension enabled in your php.ini file, you can search for `extension=gd` in your php.ini file and uncomment it.
 6. Run `php artisan serve`, to start the server

 ## How to run: